Great Slave Lake: Geography and natural history

 The Hay, Slave (which in turn includes the Peace), Lockhart, and Taltson Rivers are its chief tributaries.
 It is drained by the Mackenzie River.
 Though the western shore is forested, the east shore and northern arm are tundra-like.
 The southern and eastern shores reach the edge of the Canadian Shield.
 Along with other lakes such as the Great Bear and Athabasca, it is a remnant of the vast glacial Lake McConnell.

 The lake has a very irregular shoreline.
 The East Arm of Great Slave Lake is filled with islands, and the area is within the proposed Thaidene Nene National Park Reserve.
 The Pethei Peninsula separates the East Arm into McLeod Bay in the north and Christie Bay in the south.
 The lake is at least partially frozen during an average of eight months of the year.

 The main western portion of the lake forms a moderately deep bowl with a surface area of 18500 km2 and a volume of 596 km3.
 This main portion has a maximum depth of 187.7 m and a mean depth of 32.2 m.
 To the east, McLeod Bay and Christie Bay are much deeper, with a maximum recorded depth in Christie Bay of 614 m.

 On some of the plains surrounding Great Slave Lake, climax polygonal bogs have formed, the early successional stage to which often consists of pioneer black spruce.

 South of Great Slave Lake, in a remote corner of Wood Buffalo National Park, is the Whooping Crane Summer Range, a nesting site of a remnant flock of whooping cranes, discovered in 1954.

 Ecology

 The Slave River provides the basin with high nutrient levels; accordingly, coupled with a general absence of pollution and invasive species, the lake is rich in aquatic life relative to its biome.
 Fish species include lake whitefish, lake trout, inconnu, northern pike and walleye, cisco, burbot, ninespine stickleback, shiner, also longnose sucker.
 Lake whitefish enjoy the highest levels, followed by cisco and suckers.
-Climate change, specifically reduced ice coverage times, is impacting the populations of these species.
+Climate change, specifically reduced ice coverage times, is affecting the populations of these species.
 Copepoda are also prevalent in the lake.